-All IPv4 IP addresses can be divided into two major groups: global, or public, or external - this group can also be called 'WAN addresses' — those that are used in the Internet, and private, or local, or internal addresses — those that are used in the local network (LAN).
+All IPv4 addresses can be divided into two major groups: global (or public, external) - this group can also be called 'WAN addresses' — those that are used on the Internet, and private (or local, internal) addresses — those that are used in the local network (LAN).

-It is public global addresses that are used in the Internet.
+These are public (global) addresses that are used on the Internet.
 A public IP address is an IP address that is used to access the Internet.
-Public (global) IP addresses are routed on the Internet, unlike private addresses.
+Public IP addresses can be routed on the Internet, unlike private addresses.

-The presence of a public IP address on your router or computer will allow you to organize your own server (VPN, FTP, WEB, etc.), remote access to your computer, video surveillance cameras, and access them from anywhere in the global network.
+The presence of a public IP address on your router or computer will allow you to organize your own server (VPN, FTP, WEB, etc.), remote access to your computer, video surveillance cameras, and get access to them from anywhere on the global network.

-With a public IP address, you can set up any home server to publish it on the Internet: Web (HTTP), VPN (PPTP/IPSec/OpenVPN), media (audio/video), FTP, NAS network drive, game server, etc.
+With a public IP address, you can set up any home server to publish it on the Internet: Web (HTTP), VPN (PPTP/IPSec/OpenVPN, WireGuard), media (audio/video), FTP, NAS, game server, etc.

 Note: All servers and sites on the Internet use public IP addresses (for example, google.com — 18.104.22.168, Google's DNS server — 22.214.171.124).

-All of the public IP-addresses in the Internet are unique to their host or server and cannot duplicate assignment.
+All of the public IP-addresses on the Internet are unique to their host or server and cannot duplicate.

-For home users, the provider can provide only one or more public IP addresses (as a rule, it is a paid service).
+For home users, an ISP can provide one or more public IP addresses (as a rule, it is a paid service).

-The NAT-enabled IPv4 router allows that home network devices will be using one and the same public IP-address that the system has got from a provider on the WAN-interface of the device for the connection to the Internet.
-It is this external public IP address which can be used to access the home network computer from the Internet as well, but for this purpose it is necessary to set up Port forwarding on your router.
+The NAT-enabled IPv4 router allows home network devices to use one public IP address that it has got from a provider on the WAN interface for the Internet connection.
+This external public IP address can be used to access home network devices from the Internet as well, but for this purpose, it is necessary to set up Port forwarding on your router.

-Due to the limited number of public IP addresses and the increasing number of Internet users, ISPs are now more common to use private IP addresses assigned to subscribers.
+Due to the limited number of public IP addresses and the increasing number of Internet users, ISPs are now more common to give private IP addresses to subscribers.

-Private internal addresses are not routed on the Internet and no traffic cannot be sent to them from the Internet, they only supposed to work within the local network.
+Private (internal) addresses are not routed on the Internet and no traffic can be sent to them from the Internet, they only supposed to work within the local network.

 Private addresses include IP addresses from the following subnets: